brattonross/vite-plugin-voie/README.md

 ### extensions

-Array of valid extensions for pages.
+Array of valid file extensions for pages.

 **Default:** `['vue', 'js']`

 ### importMode

-A string or function that returns a string which represents whether routes should be loaded synchronously or asynchronously.
+Import mode can be set to either `async`, `sync`, or a function which returns one of those values.

 **Default:** `'async'`